phuyent/CART451-Fall2023/README.md

-# CART451-Fall2023
+#CART451
-This is a public repository for CART 451.
+This is a respository for CART 451.
+Instructor: Sabine Rosenberg.
+Student: Huyen Tran Pham.